-Generally, the honors paper must be submitted no later than November 15 of the senior year to meet the December commencement deadline.
+Generally, the honors paper must be submitted by November 17 of the senior year to meet the December commencement deadline.

 7.7.6 Ethics in Learning

 The Jenkins Biophysics department follows the Johns Hopkins guides for ethics in learning.
 Violations of academic integrity will not be tolerated and will be handled in accordance with the guidelines established by the Krieger School of Arts and Sciences.